 Here comes yet another problem with Nerite snails.
 Although all species of the family Neritidae deposit their eggs in characteristic capsules, there are differences in reproductive strategies between species.

-Three types of reproductive behavior have been described in science literature:
+Three types of reproductive behavior have been described in the scientific literature:

 1. Freshwater species, for example, such as